You are using an outdated browser. Please upgrade your browser to improve your experience.

 By the Numbers

-in southwest Florida waters this year by Mote scientists to to optimize responsible fisheries enhancement practices.
+documented by the Center for Fisheries Electronic Monitoring at Mote between 2016 and late 2024. to optimize responsible fisheries enhancement practices.
 These efforts are in partnership with Florida Fish and Wildlife Conservation Commission with support from Salt Strong.

 RESEARCH HIGHLIGHT